AI Coding Tool Benchmark

 python3 scripts/audit-cohort-symmetry.py

-See PAPER.md §8 for full pipeline and judge-prompt locations.
+See PAPER.md §6 for the full pipeline and judge-prompt locations.
 All script sources live under scripts/.

 Layout